Pushover (film): Plot

 McAllister follows Lona to a bar, where she calls her apartment.
 Sheridan answers the phone and says nothing, according to their plan.
 She calls again and Sheridan tells her to come home.
 Miss Stewart, who is having a party next door, rings Lona's doorbell to ask for some ice.
 Sheridan answers the door and refuses her request.

-Back at the stakeout, Eckstrom asks McAllister why the stakeout phone wasn't answered when he called.
-McAllister also tells him that Paddy had gone into the bar.
+Back at the stakeout, Eckstrom asks McAllister why the stakeout phone was not answered when he called.
+McAllister also mentions that Paddy had gone into the bar.

 Paddy is suspicious of Sheridan's motives.
-Though it will mean losing his pension, Paddy insists they must go to their boss, confess what they've done, and hand in the money.
+Though it will mean losing his pension, Paddy insists they must go to their boss, confess what they have done, and hand in the money.
 While McAllister is calling the mobile phone in Paddy's car, Paddy moves to open his car door.
 Sheridan reaches across the front seat to stop him.
-Paddy pulls his pistol, there is a struggle and Paddy is shot in the stomach.
-As he's been shot with his own gun, Sheridan is able to claim Paddy committed suicide, after realising that deserting his post would mean the loss of his pension.
+Paddy pulls his pistol.
+During the ensuing struggle, Paddy is shot in the stomach.
+As he has been shot with his own gun, Sheridan manages to claim Paddy committed suicide, after realising that deserting his post would mean the loss of his pension.

-Miss Stewart follows McAllister as he's investigating events in her building and tells him about the man she saw in Lona's apartment when she asked for the ice.
+Miss Stewart follows McAllister as he is investigating events in her building and mentions the man she saw in Lona's apartment when she asked for the ice.
 McAllister assumes that she saw Wheeler, not Sheridan, and tells this to Sheridan.

 While Eckstrom and McAllister are questioning Lona, Miss Stewart takes out the garbage and bumps into Sheridan in the hall.
 She hurries to her apartment and calls the police.
 Sheridan, watching from the stakeout apartment, realises he must silence her.
 He abducts her from her apartment, then collects Lona (Eckstrom and McAllister have returned to the stakeout).
 Sheridan takes the women to Wheeler's car to get the money.
-It's not clear what he intends to do with Miss Stewart.

 Eckstrom and McAllister are surprised Sheridan is not at the stakeout.
 McAllister receives the message from Miss Stewart.
 He finds her apartment empty.
-He and Eckstrom put two and two together and realise Sheridan is the man she saw, and that he has both women with him.
+He and Eckstrom realize Sheridan is the man she saw, and that he has both women with him.

 Sheridan and the women reach Wheeler's car, but a police car is parked behind it.
 He sends Miss Stewart across the street to retrieve the money from the trunk.
 As she reaches the car, McAllister, crouching behind the police car, tells her to get down when he fires.
 She obeys and he shoots towards the alleyway where Sheridan and Lona are hiding.
 Sheridan tells Lona to run, while he makes an attempt to reach Wheeler's car and make a getaway.
-He waits until McAllister has moved away in another direction, but another detective is waiting, and he fatally shoots Sheridan.
+He waits until McAllister has moved away in another direction, but another detective is waiting, and he shoots Sheridan.
 An ambulance is called.
-Lona kneels next to the dying Sheridan.
-Rick takes Miss Stewart's arm, and they walk away together into the night.
+Lona kneels next to the dying Sheridan, until McAllister places her in the back of a patrol car.
+Rick takes Miss Stewart's arm, and escorts her back to her apartment.